Reportedly, the Aztecs valued the cacao or cocoa beans, which are the chief ingredients in chocolate, so highly that they used them as currency.

 You might think that it is the sugar in chocolate that lifts your mood, but in truth, the cocoa solids present in both dark and milk chocolates exert this relaxing and mood-lifting effect.
 This is why white chocolate, which does not have cocoa solids but a lot of sugar, did not have a significant effect in this study.

 Having said this, we would suggest you don’t depend on chocolate alone to reduce stress – when you’re in stress, it’s very easy to binge.
-Let it be one among the many things you can do to lower stress.
+Let

 3. Boosts Immunity